llm-bible/llm-bible.github.io/_publications/hanafi2024comprehensive.markdown

 bibkey: hanafi2024comprehensive
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.15687"}
-tags: ['Model Architecture', 'Few-Shot', 'Reinforcement Learning', 'RAG', 'GPT', 'Prompting']
+tags: ['GPT', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Few-Shot', 'Prompting']
 ---
 Large language models have shown promise in various domains, including healthcare.
 In this study, we conduct a comprehensive evaluation of LLMs in the